adamrork/paratrin/README.md

 For more information on the contents of Trinity results directories, please consult [the official Trinity RNA-Seq documentation](https://github.com/trinityrnaseq/trinityrnaseq/wiki).

 # Considerations
-- Trinity can be resource-intensive, and running several jobs in parallel may use significant computational resources.
-It is recommended that users carefully consider the resources available on their systems before running Trinity through Paratrin.
+- Trinity can be resource-intensive, and running several jobs in parallel may require significant computational resources.
+It is recommended that users carefully consider the resources available on their systems before running Trinity via Paratrin.
 Running Paratrin on a high-performance computing cluster or a desktop built for such tasks is recommended for massively parallelized projects.

 - Paratrin does not currently support running Trinity via Docker.
 For now, please consider using the official Singularity Trinity Image if you need to use a container.

-- Standard Trinity users may specify comma-delimited lists of files as inputs, which will be co-assembled.
+- In standard use, users may specify comma-delimited lists of files as inputs to Trinity to be co-assembled.
 This convention is useful for assembling data split across multiple sequencing lanes.
 For example, consider the following directory of gzipped FASTQ data:
 ```
 data_dir/
   species_A_L001.fq.gz